ads-txt/validator/README.md

 ## How to run the project

 ### Preconditions:
-Befor running you need to check that Makefile will work in your system.
+Befor running you need to check that Makefile will wark in your system.
-Also you need enshure that docker works in your system.
+Also you need to be sure that docker works in your system.

-## How to run?
+## First way for installation

-**Just use these comands**:
+Steps:
-make step1
+1. In console go to the project folder using **cd** command.
-make step2
+Investigate and use **Makefile** as your map.
-. ./env/bin/activate
+2. Run command **make deploy**

 If it's not work please run commands from Makefile manually.